 It is hard to imagine how different the land looked back in the early 1960s when Joseph McMicking (Joseph Rafael McMicking y Ynchausti, 1908-1990), a naturalised American with a Scottish and Philippines family background, had the foresight to create what is now the Sotogrande resort.

-McMicking attended Stanford University and was, no doubt, inspired by the Pebble Beach resort in California.
+McMicking attended Stanford University and was inspired by the Pebble Beach resort in California.
 He married Mercedes Zobel y Roxas, an heiress belonging to the famed Zobel de Ayala family, and led the post-World War Two development of the new Makati out-of-town business district of Manila.
 As president of the Ayala development company, he then created the Forbes Park residential villages for the Makiti managers and social elite.
 McMicking started looking for a suitable site by the Mediterranean for the company to build an exclusive resort.
 The land had to have one kilometre of coastline, abundant water and easy access to an airport.
 In 1962 his cousin Freddy Melian planned a trip to Spain to make use of a Swiss Air frequent flyer free ticket.
 McMicking asked Freddy to travel along the whole of Spain's Mediterranean coast and look for a site, on a motorcycle!
 Joseph McMicking and his two nephews Jaime and Enrique Zobel soon arrived.
-Joseph purchased Finca Sotogrande.
+McMicking discarded a first option to land on the island of Formentera, and proceeded to purchase Finca Sotogrande.
 Early plans were made at the only nearby hostelry; Antiqua Venta Toledo in Guadiaro village.

 Financiera Sotogrande del Guadiaro, S.A. was incorporated on 19 September 1962.
 The company initially bought the Cortijo Paniagua (ranch) and by 1964 the formal plan for the 1,800-hectare estate to be called Sotogrande (for short) was approved by the Spanish authorities.
 Along with his nephews Jaime Zóbel and Enrique Zóbel, he began building the infrastructure.
 Cortijo los Canos (then also known as Finca de la Campana and today a restaurant outside Pueblo Nuevo) was also purchased and so was Finca Valderrama (where the equestrian centre is now based behind Sotogrande Hotel).
 Plans to included Finca Guadalquiton (the virgin coastal land that lies between today's Sotogrande and Alcaidesa were abandoned as the Guadalquiton was then military.
 Finca El Conchudo was the fifth finca to make the complete estate, although there were later periferal additions.